top of page

 Being inspired by games like Monuments to Guilt, Kid A Mnesia Exhibition, and others, I wanted to make something that doesn't fit a typical definition of a game.
 I wanted to work with concepts that are unrelated to games and that can be explored by the general public through the game medium.
 Kind of like video essays on YouTube (that I greatly enjoy), except you also get to do something, though not mechanically intense.

-Some team members, including myself, had a vast knowledge of indie games in particular, which helped with choosing the new theme of the project.
+Some team members, like myself, had a vast knowledge of indie games in particular, which helped with choosing the theme of the project.
 Besides, making a game about a familiar topic also allowed everyone to creatively contribute - while following a vision that was clear and concise.

 Ventilation presentation of Museum.exe and our thesis work.